MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/objective_repository/sa_tdc.md

 conda env create --file src/poli/objective_repository/sa_tdc/environment.yml
 ```

-This particular example _doesn't_ need to have the `lambo` package installed.

 ## How to run

 You can only run this objective function either in the `poli__lambo` environment, or as an isolated process (which runs this environment underneath).